• Skip to main content

 Homemade Circuit Projects

-Home » Arduino Engineering Projects » How to Make Arduino on Breadboard – Step by Step Instructions
+You are here: Home / Arduino Projects / How to Make Arduino on Breadboard – Step by Step Instructions

 How to Make Arduino on Breadboard – Step by Step Instructions

-Last Updated on June 8, 2019 by Swagatam
+Last Updated on December 5, 2024 by Swagatam 16 Comments

-In this article we are going to learn how to make an Arduino on a breadboard.
+In this article I have explained how to make an Arduino on a breadboard.
 We are also going to see what is an Arduino, how to program it and how to assemble them as standalone microcontroller on a breadboard or PCB.

 Arduino was a boon for those who wanted to learn microcontrollers and embedded system for non-engineers and beginner in microcontroller.